 It isn’t easy finding emotional support following a sexual assault.
 It is best to chose someone (family, friend, crisis worker) who can provide the following: confidentiality, unconditional support for decisions, non-judgmental attitude (this was not your fault), dependable and available when needed, advocate with police, social workers, forensic examiners, lawyers.

-- Emotional support for the survivor and secondary victims of sexual assault.
-A secondary victim may be a family member, partner, loved one, friend or acquaintance.
+- Emotional support for the survivor and those affected by sexual assault.
+Those affected by sexual violence may be a family member, partner, loved one, friend or acquaintance of the survivor.

 - Options regarding police and medical involvement with emphasis on the right of the survivor to make his/her own choices